GlebSats/Voice-assistant-Csharp/README.md

 Supports only russian language with the ability to add another.
 # API
 VK API was used for speech recognition.
-OpenAI API was used to creation chat and to answer questions
+OpenAI API was used to creation chat and to answer questions.
 Yandex API was used to speech synthesis